centau/vide/docs/tut/crash-course/7-reactive-component.md

-# Stateful Components
+# Reactive Components

-Stateful components in Vide are created using sources and effects - sources to store the data, and effects to display the data.
+Reactive components in Vide are created using sources and effects - sources to store the data, and effects to display the data.

-## Internal State

 ```luau
 local create = vide.create